Representing spherical tensors with scalar-based machine-learning models: Results

 \subsection{Comparison with a simple linear equivariant model}

-Although computing an expressive representation of scalars, for example from an invariant neural network architecture, is unquestionably computationally cheaper than evaluating an equivariant neural network, a case could be made that very simple equivariant models can match the computational efficiency of a scalar-only featurization.
+Computing an expressive representation of scalars, for example from an invariant neural network architecture, is manifestly computationally cheaper than evaluating an equivariant neural network.
+From a theoretical perspective, the main computational bottleneck of equivariant architectures lies in the repeated CG contractions required to couple irreducible representations.
+Our proposed architecture largely avoids these costly operations, performing only maximal contractions for equivariant targets and scalar contractions for scalar ones, skipping ttesF.he majority of CG tensor products by substantially truncating the coupling trees.
+However a case could be made that very simple equivariant models can match the computational efficiency of a scalar-only featurization.
 In order to explore this comparison, as well as to validate our method, we compare it to a linear $\lambda$-SOAP~\cite{gris+18prl} model in the prediction of dipole moments for the small molecules of the QM7-X dataset~\cite{hoja+21sd}.

 \autoref{fig:tensorbasis vs lambdasoap} shows that the more flexible $\lambda$-MCoV, which can reach higher body-orders~\cite{musi+21cr}, not only has comparable accuracy with the $\lambda$-SOAP in the data-poor regime, but it outperforms it in the data-rich regime which, for this example, is around 5000 molecules.